Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

         // If you want to use OAuth, uncomment this code:
         //oAuthConfigurations: [.arcgisDotCom]
     )
-    // Set the ArcGIS and Network challenge handlers to be the authenticator we just created. authenticator.setupAuthenticationChallengeHandlers() }
+    // Sets authenticator as ArcGIS and Network challenge handlers to handle authentication
+    // challenges.
+    ArcGISEnvironment.authenticationManager.handleAuthenticationChallenges(using: authenticator)
+}

 var body: some SwiftUI.Scene {